 Successful companies use quality improvement methods to create safer and better products.
-Today, health organizations are using similar methods to improve the quality of care they provide.
+Today, many health organizations are using similar methods to improve the quality of care they provide.

 The Cystic Fibrosis Foundation and its network of care centers have partnered for years to speed up the rate of improvement in CF care by:

 - Working with experts in CF care and quality improvement

 - Updating CF care guidelines

 - Training care center staff in quality improvement